 In my new book, Veggie Garden Remix, I talk about how to grow ground cherries in a garden.
-This tomato relative is also called husk cherry and has become one of our favorite crops for its ease of cultivation and bounty of marble-sized, golden fruits.
+This tomato cousin, related to tomatillos, peppers, potatoes, and eggplant, is also called husk cherry and has become one of our favorite crops for its ease of cultivation and bounty of marble-sized, golden fruits.
 Read on to learn more about this fantastic garden vegetable!

 This post is an excerpt from Veggie Garden Remix by Niki Jabbour.

-THE FLAVOR OF a ripe ground cherry is comparable to pineapple with hints of cherry tomato and vanilla.
+The flavor of a ripe ground cherry (Physalis pruinosa) is comparable to pineapple with hints of cherry tomato and vanilla.
 It’s an unusual combination, but one that works.
 Occasionally, I’ll bite into an extra-ripe berry that almost tastes like butterscotch — sublime!
 Their sweet flavor is what earns them the nicknames “strawberry tomato” and “Cossack pineapple.”
 You can eat the fruits fresh or in salads, but you can also turn them into jam, pie, cobbler, or sauce for drizzling over ice cream or cheesecake.
 If you have a dehydrator, you can dry them and eat them like raisins.

 This is a fun and easy crop to grow, with the low, bushy plants producing hundreds of marble-size berries from midsummer until the hard autumn frost.
-The fruits drop from the plants when they are ripe, hence the name ground cherry.
+The fruits, which are enclosed in a papery husk, drop from the plants when they are ripe, hence the name ground cherry.
 They are firm fruits, even when ripe, with seeds that are so small the fruits actually seem seedless.

 The first step to growing ground cherries in a garden is to get them to sprout.
-They are notoriously tricky to germinate, but a bit of bottom heat will boost germination rates.
-I sow seeds indoors, 6 to 8 weeks before my last expected spring frost, and help them along by covering the seed trays with clear plastic wrap and placing them on top of my fridge to keep warm.
+Ground cherry seeds are notoriously tricky to germinate, but a bit of bottom heat will boost germination rates.
+I sow seeds indoors, 6 to 8 weeks before my last frost, and help them along by covering the seed trays with clear plastic wrap and placing them on top of a heating mat to keep warm.
 Germination can take 2 to 3 weeks.
 Once transplanted into the garden, expect the harvest to begin in 70 to 75 days.

 Tuck them in a sunny site in the garden or in large pots, digging in a few inches of compost or aged manure.
 A steady supply of moisture will result in the highest quality fruits, so water regularly if there has been no rain.
 A 2-inch layer of straw or shredded leaves on the soil will prevent weeds, maintain soil moisture and keep the fallen fruits clean.